MarCoo119/Library-Management-System/README.md

 # 📚 Library Management System (Python + MySQL)

-A desktop-based Library Management System developed using Python (Tkinter) and MySQL to manage library members, books, and transaction records through an interactive graphical user interface.
+A desktop-based Library Management System built using Python (Tkinter) and MySQL.
+The application manages library members, books, and transactions through an interactive graphical interface with real-time database synchronization.

+---

-# 🚀 Features
+## 🚀 Features

-User-friendly Tkinter GUI with structured frames and forms
+- User-friendly Tkinter GUI with structured frames and input forms

-Book selection system with automatic population of Book ID, Title, Author, and Price
+- Book selection system with auto-filled ID, title, author, and price

-Full CRUD operations (Add, Update, Delete, View) for library records
+- Full CRUD operations (Add, Update, Delete, View)

-MySQL database integration for persistent data storage
+- MySQL database integration for persistent storage

-Real-time data display using Treeview tables with scrollbars
+- Live data display using Treeview tables with scrollbars

-Event-driven programming for seamless GUI–database synchronization
+- Event-driven GUI–database synchronization

+---

-# 🛠️ Tech Stack
+## 🛠 Tech Stack

-Programming Language: Python
+- **Language:** Python

-GUI: Tkinter, ttk
+- **GUI Framework:** Tkinter, ttk

-Database: MySQL
+- **Database:** MySQL

-Database Connector: mysql-connector-python
+- **Connector:** mysql-connector-python

-IDE: VS Code
+- **IDE:** VS Code

+---

-# 🧪 Usage
+## 🧪 Usage

-Enter member and book details in the GUI
+1. Enter member and book details in the GUI

-Select a book from the list to auto-fill book information
+2. Select a book to auto-fill book information

-Use Add / Update / Delete buttons to manage records
+3. Use Add / Update / Delete buttons to manage records

-View stored data in the table section
+4. View stored data in the table section

+---

-# 📈 Future Enhancements
+## 📈 Future Enhancements

-User authentication and role management
+- User authentication and role management

-Search and filter functionality
+- Search and filtering system

-Automatic fine calculation for overdue books
+- Automatic overdue fine calculation

-Export reports to Excel or PDF
+- Export reports to Excel or PDF

+---

-# ⭐ Acknowledgment
+## ⭐ Acknowledgment

-This project was developed as part of an academic learning initiative to understand GUI development, database integration, and event-driven programming in Python.
+This project was developed as part of an academic learning initiative to strengthen skills in GUI development, database integration, and event-driven programming using Python.

+---